dylan-evans/dylan-evans.github.com/about.md

 > Great little introduction.

 [The switch to Github Pages](http://sirupsen.com/the-switch-to-github-pages/)
-> Simon Hørup Eskildsen's minimalist blog: This explains Simon's reason for switching.
+> Simon Horup Eskildsen's minimalist blog: This explains Simon's reason for switching.

 [Publishing a Blog with GitHub Pages and Jekyll](http://blog.envylabs.com/2009/08/publishing-a-blog-with-github-pages-and-jekyll/)
 > Tyler Hunt from Envy Labs describes the basic process for setting up a GitHub blog.